chojs23/ec/README.md

 Base chunks come from git merge-file --diff3 output.
 If the base stage is missing for a file, the tool continues without a base view and prints a warning.

+## Contributing

+New features and bug reports are welcome.

+Feel free to open an issue or a pull request.

 ## License

 MIT